 While it has been fun to schit all over Seattle’s new offensive coordinator — and we have rightfully done so in several instances — Schotty has without question impacted Wilson’s play for the better, forcing the quarterback to meticulously focus on his footwork, pocket movement, and overall mechanics.

-Wilson’s new groove didn’t fully take at the beginning of the year, as just about any development was derailed by horrendous offensive line play and inept playcalling (what the fuck Schotty).
+Wilson’s new groove didn’t fully take at the beginning of the year, as just about any development was derailed by horrendous offensive line play and inept playcalling (what the hell Schotty).
 The old and the new have clashed at times, without a doubt.

-A consistently top-notch thrower of the deep ball, Russ seemed to be overthrowing receivers (see: above) at a clip higher than we had come to expect.
-2018 has been a different story.
+A consistently top-notch thrower of the deep ball, Russ seemed to be overthrowing receivers (see: above) at a higher clip than we had come to expect.
+Fortunately, 2018 has been a different story.
 As a result of his rediscovered deep accuracy, Wilson is throwing up career highs in both AY/A and TD%.
 If you prefer ANY/A, 2018 is currently slotted in as the second highest value of his career*, depressed because of his highest sack percentage to date.

 * This value was pulled before Pro Football Reference updated their database after Sunday’s game against the 49ers.
 As of now, Wilson has the highest ANY/A of any season in his career to date.
 Shouts to ExcellentPastries on Reddit for pointing this out.